Wrong Again: Production notes

-Wrong Again contains a sight gag unknown to modern audiences.
-When the team first bring their equine meal ticket into the house, Stan lifts the lid off an urn, ties Blue Boy's rein to it and drops it on the floor.
-1929 audiences would laugh at this, as the insubstantial lid is a visual dead ringer for a horse anchor, an item still common in 1929.
-Drivers of horse-drawn wagons making deliveries would literally "drop anchor" while they ran their delivery into a house; the horse would be discouraged from wandering by the 25-pound weight of the anchor.
-This is not the only appearance of a horse anchor in a Laurel and Hardy film: they also have one at the ready in their Model T in the 1934 short Going Bye-Bye! to discourage the car from wandering away.
+Wrong Again contains a sight gag prevalent in 1929 but less familiar to contemporary audiences.
+As Laurel and Hardy bring their horse, Blue Boy, into the house, Stan lifts the lid off an urn, attaches Blue Boy's rein to it, and drops it to the floor.
+This action elicits laughter from the audience, as the flimsy lid resembles a horse anchor, a device commonly used during the era.
+Horse-drawn wagon drivers would employ horse anchors to prevent their animals from straying while they conducted deliveries.
+A similar gag involving a horse anchor is also present in another Laurel and Hardy film, Going Bye-Bye!
+(1934), where they employ it in their Model T to prevent the car from wandering away.

 The working title of Wrong Again was Just the Reverse, a reference to the 180-degree hand-twist gesture that is a running gag throughout the film.
 Laurel and Hardy historian Randy Skretvedt writes that the gesture was a running gag around the Hal Roach Studios: creative sparkplug Leo McCarey would remind the writers that a dramatic episode could be infused with comedy by applying just a twist to make it funny.
 The gesture became a staple of writer-to-writer communication around the studio.

 The stable scenes were shot at a Los Angeles sports complex, polo field and ranch known as The Uplifters in Rustic Canyon.